Villa Garbo – Exclusive hotel residence that oozes luxury and style.

 - Parking: There is a parking garage onsite costing €25 per night.
 Reservation is required.

 - Extras: Concierge service.
 Airport shuttle (for an additional charge).
-Fitted kitchen, fridge with drinks (for a charge), espresso machine, BOSE home cinema, and iPod dock in the room.
+Fitted kitchen, fridge with drinks (for a charge), espresso machine, and BOSE home cinema in the room.
 Free toiletries created by Pierre Bourdon for Authentic Hotels, bathrobes and slippers in the bathroom.
 Complimentary welcome drink and drinks each evening in the lounge bar.
 Sunny terrace for relaxing.
 Access to a private beach area on La Croisette (usually for a charge).

 - When To Book: Book 3 to 4 months ahead for the high summer season.
 Consider avoiding the film festival in May as accommodation gets booked up far in advance.

 - How to Book: Booking.com will have the best rates.

 - Website: villagarbo-cannes.com

 - Spa: Spa with a treatment room offering beauty treatments and massages, a steam room, and adjoining shower.

 - Fitness Center: Small, with a selection of exercise machines, next to the spa.
 Open 24/7.

 - Laundry: Guests have access to a washing machine and dryer in a common laundry room.

 - For Disabled Guests: 1 suite is specially adapted to be fully wheelchair-accessible, with a wet room.
 There is step-free access to the hotel from the street and elevators to all rooms.
 Do speak to the hotel about your needs in advance.